liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - During the `HEADER_PHASE` of the portlet lifecycle, call `ExternalContext.isSecure()` and assert that it returns `true`.

-[<a name="6.160"></a>6.160] NYI: getApplicationContextPath() (bridge-tck-main-portlet)
+[<a name="6.160"></a>6.160] getApplicationContextPath() (bridge-tck-main-portlet)

-- Register a `javax.faces.event.SystemEventListener` that listens for events associated with `javax.faces.application.Application`.
+- Register a `javax.faces.event.SystemEventListener` that listens for events associated with the `javax.faces.event.PostConstructApplicationEvent` associated with the `javax.faces.application.Application` source object type.
 When the event is received, call `FacesContext.getCurrentInstance()` in order to acquire the "startup" `FacesContext` instance provided by the Faces runtime.
 Then call `FacesContext.getExternalContext()` in order to get the "startup" `ExternalContext` provided by the Faces runtime.
 Remember the return value of `ExternalContext.getApplicationContextPath()`.
 During a render, assert that the remembered application context path is equal to the value of `ExternalContext.getApplicationContextPath()`.

 [<a name="6.161"></a>6.161] NYI: getSessionId(boolean) (bridge-tck-main-portlet)